juliuskolosnjaji/julius-blog-eleventy/src/pages/index.md

 ---
 permalink: /index.html
-title: 'Welcome'
+title: 'Welcome to my Blog'
-description: 'Eleventy starter using modern CSS, fluid type, fluid spacing, flexible layout and progressive enhancement.'
+description: 'Very helpful blog'
 layout: 'home'
 blog:
   title: 'Blog'
   intro: "I'm showing the last 4 blog posts, but there might be more!"
 ---

-## The Purpose of this website
+## This Websites Purpose

 I write about things that might help people.